By Molly Patrick

 A version of the recipe below was emailed to me by Stacie Bronson who runs Veg Italy Guide.
 She and her husband started the blog to help vegans traveling to Italy, navigate the vegan food scene.

-The recipe below is called La Farinata, a traditional Italian recipe that is naturally vegan and gluten free.
+The whole food plant based recipe below is called La Farinata, a traditional Italian recipe that is naturally vegan and gluten free.
 It’s eggy and almost bread-like in texture.
 I put my own little spin on it and it turned out delicious.
 I have made it several times and it’s the perfect thing to have in the fridge when you want a satisfying snack.
 I also found that breaking it into pieces and putting it on top of a big green salad is D – to – the – licious.

 - 1 cup chickpea flour 110g